Skip to main content

 • Need: Real-world signals are complex and difficult to analyze directly.

-• Idea: Break complex periodic waves into simple sine and cosine waves.
+• Idea: Represent complex periodic waves as combinations of simple sine and cosine waves.

 • Use: Essential in sound processing, engineering, physics, and digital technology.